turquoisebay/ds-classwork/README.md

 # ds-classwork

-Just some ipython notebooks with data science class projects
+ipython notebooks for homework in CSCI E-109, Data Science, from Harvard